Kevin Hyland: Santa Marta Group

 Hyland helped to establish the Santa Marta Group, a body comprising international law enforcement agencies, civil society, NGOs and the Catholic Church.

 The body was launched by Pope Francis at the Vatican in April 2014, and is named after the Papal residence, where delegates stayed during the first meeting.
 At the launch Pope Francis described human trafficking as "an open wound on the body of contemporary society; a crime against humanity".
 The group was developed by the Catholic Bishops' Conference of England and Wales in collaboration with the London Metropolitan Police and is led by Cardinal Vincent Nichols, the Archbishop of Westminster.

 Praeveni Global

-Hyland is the Chief Executive Officer of Praeveni Global, a non-profit based in the United States that leads global efforts for prevention of modern slavery and human trafficking.
+Hyland is the chief executive officer of Praeveni Global, a non-profit based in the United States that leads global efforts for prevention of modern slavery and human trafficking.
 Praeveni Global launched the '30by30' campaign at the G20 in 2024.
 This campaign called on G20 nations to collectively provide US$30 billion annually to fight modern slavery and human trafficking by 2030.

 Honours

-Hyland was appointed Officer of the Order of the British Empire (OBE) for "services to Combating Human Trafficking" in the 2015 New Year Honours List.
+Hyland was appointed Officer of the Order of the British Empire (OBE) for "services to Policing and Combating Human Trafficking" in the 2015 New Year Honours List.